Skip to content

 According to housesforsaletorent.co.uk, the average rent for a property in Kingston upon Hull is £610.
 This is significantly cheaper than the UK average of £1243 as per the HomeLet Rental Index.

-A study by Compare the Market states that Kingston upon Hull is the most affordable city in the UK for renters in 2023.
+A study by Compare the Market states that Kingston upon Hull was the most affordable city in the UK for renters in 2023.
 They found the average monthly rent of a one-bedroom apartment in the city centre to be £452.50.

 While rents are relatively low, the affordable price tag of Hull property means the area boasts some healthy rental yields for UK buy-to-let property investors.
 Property Data reports that it averages around 5.7% for areas in and around the city but drops as low as 3.3% for further away locations.